cybergrunge-ops/arduino-tvout/CUE-fEAT-L.md

 ## Intro

-I am Ellie Voyyd she/her, founder of cybergrunge.net.
+I am Ellie Voyyd she/her, founder of [cybergrunge.net](https://cybergrunge.net).
 I am an Outsider Engineer, I am self-taught due to disability interfering with my ability to work and participate in school.
 So, this all might seem weird to "traditional" engineers and programmers.
-I also am somewhat insane and diagnosed with major depression schizophrenia and several other things, so yeah.
-Anyway, lets move on.
+I also am somewhat insane and diagnosed with major depression, schizophrenia and several other things.
+Anyway, moving on..

 # What Is TVout?

 TVout was made by Myles Metzler a decade or so ago.
-It outputs monochrome NTSC and PAL signals, and allows some very simple functionality like sound generation, drawing simple shapes and lines, bitmaps and so on.
-The library uses a few conventions and methods that I am not very familiar with, like inline assembly, bitwise operations and pointers.
-These make it a bit less accessible to newbies, but hopefully i can explain in the commentary what is going on, step by step.
+It uses various [8-bit](https://en.wikipedia.org/wiki/8-bit_computing) AVR [microcontrollers](https://en.wikipedia.org/wiki/Microcontroller) to output monochrome [NTSC](https://en.wikipedia.org/wiki/NTSC) and [PAL](https://en.wikipedia.org/wiki/PAL) signals, and allows some very simple functionality like sound generation, drawing simple shapes and lines, bitmaps and so on.
+The library uses a few conventions and methods that I am not very familiar with, like [inline assembly](https://ucexperiment.wordpress.com/2016/03/04/arduino-inline-assembly-tutorial-1/), [bitwise operations](https://youtu.be/YJgnYQEhYBw) and [pointers](https://www.gammon.com.au/callbacks).
+These make it a bit less [accessible](https://en.wikipedia.org/wiki/Accessibility) to newbies, but hopefully i can explain in the commentary what is going on, step by step.

 # Beginning Our Analysis